 - Discuss your lists together.
 Ask each other questions.
-Get clarity on anything that confuses you.
+Get some clarity on anything that confuses you.
 Talk about what is reasonable and what is not because you might not agree on everything.
 Where are you willing to compromise?
 If you come to a stalemate on the “rules” it may be time to seek out some relationship coaching.

-- Have a plan for how you’re going to discuss and come to a resolution if “ground rules” are broken.
+- Have a plan for how you’re going to communicate and come to a resolution if “ground rules” are broken.
 If you agree on rules, but one or both of you aren’t following them, discuss what you’ll do and how you’ll move forward.

 Having these ground rules from the beginning will help set expectations, create healthy boundaries, and provide accountability in your partnership.

-Studies have actually shown there are equal or even higher rates of satisfaction, commitment, and trust in LDRs compared to close geographical relationships.
-We also know that 60% of LDR couples stay together, which means that the majority of LDRs are successful and have a happy ending to their story.
+Studies have actually shown there are equal or even higher rates of satisfaction, commitment, and trust in LDRs compared to geographically close partners.
+We also know that 60% of LDR couples stay together, which means that the majority of these relationships are successful and have a happy ending to their story.

-Long distance is one of the most difficult tests on a relationship that a couple can experience and if you can make it through to the other side, it’s proof of how strong your relationship really is and how you can handle practically anything together as a united team.
+Long distance is one of the most difficult tests on a relationship that a couple can experience and if you can make it through to the other side, it’s proof of how strong your relationship really is.
+If you manage to thrive in an LDR, you can handle practically anything together as a united team.